learn-co-curriculum/js-async-fetch-readme/README.md

 ## The Problem with Data

-Almost all users of the modern web expect a high level of responsiveness and a _seamless_ experience when visiting a website.
+Users of the modern web expect a high level of responsiveness and a _seamless_ experience when visiting a website.